Are you looking for the best workout for weight loss and toning that you can do at home? If so, then you’ve landed on the right page.

 Step back up to your starting position.
 Switch feet and repeat on the other side.

-To increase the challenge, hold weights in your hands and do biceps curls as you lunge.
+To increase the challenge and burn more calories, hold weights in your hands and do biceps curls as you lunge.

 NB: To avoid injury, don’t go lower than 90 degrees or too far forward.